Skip to main content ↓

 Managing client expectations

 It stands to reason that to exceed your clients’ expectations, you must have a clear understanding of what those expectations are.
-Simply taking the time to question clients about their expectations, goals, and how they define ultimate success in regards to a particular purchase provides you with valuable insight into that customer.
+Simply taking the time to question clients about their expectations, goals, and how they define ultimate success in regard to a particular purchase provides you with valuable insight into that customer.

 The point of asking your clients to detail their best scenario outcome is in the short-term, to meet or wherever possible, exceed their expectations.
 In the long-term, it is to engender the trust that is the foundation of building customer loyalty.